-- a.
-For research studies - b.
-For conifer removal from hardwood stands to promote hardwood regeneration or facilitate hardwood stand maintenance - c.
-For removal of small conifers (less than 10 inches diameter) from areas that are desirable as grassland, shrubland or meadows types - d.
-For safety reasons such as fuel or hazard tree reduction around dwellings, developed sites, and administrative sites - e.
-For hazardous fuel reduction projects aimed at protecting nearby communities; for example within municipal watersheds - f.
-Where long- and short-term benefits gained from improved forage for big game outweigh the negative impacts of reducing snow intercept, hiding and thermal cover - Where restoration is needed for conservation of at-risk species g. - 02 To avoid stressing wildlife when energy demands are high, management activities should be located and scheduled to minimize disturbance of wild ungulates on winter ranges during the winter and in known calving, fawning, lambing, or kidding areas during the reproductive season.
+- 01 To maintain functionality of key big game habitats, projects should retain suitable amounts of hiding cover, thermal regulation, or snow intercept for moose, elk, or deer when analysis demonstrates these components are lacking.
+Exceptions may be made for the following reasons: - a.
+For safety issues such as fuel or hazard tree reduction around dwellings, developed recreation sites and administrative sites. - b.
+For hazardous fuel reduction projects aimed at protecting nearby communities. - c.
+Where research or restoration is needed for conservation of at-risk species.

+- 02 To avoid stressing wildlife when energy demands are high, management activities should be located and scheduled to minimize disturbance of wild ungulates on winter ranges during the winter and in known calving, fawning, lambing, or kidding areas during the reproductive season.
 Exceptions may occur when needed for protection of other resources as mandated by law, regulation or policy.
-In such cases, management actions should be concentrated in time or space to reduce impacts to native ungulates. - 03 If site-specific analysis determines that secure habitat is lacking in a project or analysis area, road construction, reconstruction or relocation should not result in a reduction of secure habitat during big game hunting seasons (archery and rifle).
-The intent of this guideline is to maintain secure habitat during a time when big game animals are vulnerable, and added pressure from hunting may cause displacement of native ungulates from public land.
+In such cases, management actions should be concentrated in time or space to reduce impacts to wild ungulates. - 03 If current conditions indicate that secure habitat is lacking in a particular area, then road construction, reconstruction or relocation should not result in a reduction of secure habitat in that area during big game hunting seasons (archery and rifle).
+The intent of this guideline is to maintain secure habitat during a time when big game animals are vulnerable, and added pressure from hunting may cause displacement of wild ungulates from public land.